 University of North Texas Scholarships & Financial Aid

-The College of Music encourages every music student and applicant to submit the UNT General Scholarship Application annually by March 1.
-After the General Application is submitted, you are automatically matched to scholarship opportunities for which you immediately qualify.
+The College of Music encourages every music student and applicant to create a profile in the Eagle Scholarship Portal annually by March 1.
+After the profile is created, you are automatically matched to scholarship opportunities for which you immediately qualify.
 No further action is required for these auto-matched scholarships.
 However, you may be prompted to answer additional questions and/or may be eligible to compete for additional scholarship opportunities if you provide additional information.
 To maximize your scholarship eligibility, please review each scholarship opportunity and submit the additional requirements.
 Please be mindful of the applicable deadlines on each scholarship opportunity.

 The College of Music also encourages every music student and applicant to complete the following applications for federal and/or state aid as applicable to each student’s circumstances.
 You are under no obligation to accept loans offered through these programs, but completion of the application may allow you to be considered for other types of need-based aid from the college and university.